-A fraction of the world’s population has seen authentic (non-replica) Greek art and antiquities in museums outside of Greece, which is a wonderful thing.
+A fraction of the world’s population has viewed authentic (non-replica) Greek art, and antiquities in museums outside of Greece, which is wonderful.
 For many that may be the only time they will ever view masterpieces from the ancient Greek civilization.
-If you are wanting to stretch your knowlege of Ancient Greece and find yourself in Athens, this national museum is a ‘Must Do’.
-In either situation of viewing Greek artifacts, if you have viewed one or one hundred consider yourself very lucky!
+If you are wanting to stretch your knowlege of Ancient Greece, and find yourself in Athens this National Museum a will be an enlightening experience.

-The current building of the National Archaeology Museum is over one hundred years old and was completed in 1889.
-It was designed with the “popular at the time” neo-classical architecture.
-You may have seen this architectural style of buildings scattered throughout Europe as it became popular by the Mid-1800s.
-Over the years the museum’s building was expanded to house a greater collection of Greek artifacts.
+The current building of the National Archaeology Museum is over one hundred years old, and was completed in 1889.
+It was designed in the neo-classical style, which was popular throughout Europe by the Mid-1800s.
+Over the years the museum’s building had expanded to house a greater collection of Greek artifacts.

-As with many global museums, works of art and masterpieces were hidden during WWII so they would not be destroyed or stolen.
-Greece’s National Archaeology Museum was no exception during the years of WWII.
-All of their priceless artifacts were sealed in protective boxes and buried.
-Whenever I hear stories of people saving works of art during the uncertain times of war, I am completely humbled.
-It would be a different world today if they had not risked their lives to preserve priceless pieces of culture, during a time of violence.
+Whenever I hear stories of those who risked their lives to save works of art during the times of war, I am humbled.
+It would be a different world today if they had not risked their lives to preserve priceless pieces of culture, during a time of war and uncertainty.

-My advice is to get to the National Archaeology Museum before or when it opens.
-Actually that is my advice for any major museum!
-Sometimes if you get to a museum 10 minutes prior, the line will already be long depending on the time of year.
-There are class trips that visit the National Archaeology Museum during the year, so be prepared for crowds.
+My advice for the best experience is to arrive at the National Archaeology Museum before or when it opens.
+Take note that here are class trips, which visit the National Archaeology Museum during the year, so be prepared for crowds.
 It will be the same for high season and weekends.
-If you arrive early, more than likely you will be able to enjoy some museum quiet time.
+If you arrive early, more than likely you will be able to enjoy more museum quiet time.

 Visit their official website to view their collections, take note what appeals to you and plan your day.

-Transportation: Since the museum is centrally located in Athens, there are many ways to get there- walk, taxi, metro, electric train, bus, etc. As for myself, I took the Hop on Hop off Bus that dropped off/picked up in front of the museum.
+Transportation: Since the museum is centrally located in Athens, there are many ways to get there- walk, taxi, metro, electric train, and bus.
+As for myself, I took the Hop on Hop off Bus that dropped off/picked up in front of the museum.